 • Staff involved people in decisions about their care and support.
-The registered manager used several methods to gain people's views including daily interaction, regular reviews of people's care and resident's meetings.
+The registered manager used several methods to gain people's views including daily interaction, regular reviews of people's care, conversations with relatives and satisfaction surveys.
+One person told us, "[Registered manager] explained everything about my care plan when we went through it."